Events from Apr 67 to Jun 67

 The most notable difference was that instead of two columns of hemispheres at the rear, Dalek Eight only has a single column.
 The panel is accordingly much narrower, and as a consequence the rear corner panels are much steeper.
 The result is that the entire skirt is dramatically narrower.

 To fit the skirt, a slimmer set of shoulders had been constructed which meant the sides of the entire prop were altogether more parallel.
-The material used for the shoulder mesh of these thin shoulders was virtually opaque, having an plastic reflectivity to it.
-Instead of the usual six half-slats over the gunboxes, there were only five, with one aligned centrally.
+The material used for the shoulder mesh of these thin shoulders was virtually opaque, having a plastic reflectivity to it.
+The longer slats were fitted in a haphazard manner and overhung the lower collar at the rear.

 The misalignment of the hemispheres on the skirt panels retained all the customary quirks of the movie-style skirts, however the entire geometry of the skirt was changed to accommodate the smaller back panel.
 The neck and head display the characteristics of all props made after February 1965, as per the movie props and Curse of the Daleks props.